The Importance of Cleanroom Airflow

 For example, in semiconductor clean rooms, many hygroscopic polymers are used that rapidly absorb moisture.
 If left unchecked, too much moisture can easily be drawn in and compromise the structural integrity of the boards which now require longer bake-out times; finished layers may still absorb water and experience changes in their long-term functionality; or they may even fall prey to corrosion.

 For pharmaceutical cleanrooms, the humidity is playing vital role for solid dost / powder products.
 If the humidity is not controlled, the product is not made as per required specifications.

 Temperature is also implicated in a wide range of controlled applications.
 Some measuring equipment requires specific temperatures for optimal functioning.
-Certain compounds require particular temperatures for optimal handling.
-Generally, a temperature of 21 degrees Celsius is considered to be ideal, with an allowed fluctuation of two degrees.
-Many industry experts point to the importance of being consistent with temperature, and keeping an eye on staff comfort levels.
+Certain compounds require certain temperatures for optimal handling.
+Generally, a temperature of 21°C is considered to be ideal, with an allowed fluctuation of two degrees.
+Many industry experts point to the importance of being consistent with temperature and keeping an eye on staff comfort levels.
 The more comfortable a team is, the less likely they are to release particles via sweat or shivering—and the less likely cross-contamination is.

 Cleanroom airflow pattern selection is critical.